GoogleChrome/developer.chrome.com/site/en/blog/crx-scripting-api/index.md

 responsible for script and style injection capabilities.

-Developers that have created Chrome extensions in the past may be familiar with Manifest V2 methods on the Tabs API like `chrome.tabs.executeScript` and `chrome.tabs.insertCSS`.
+Developers that have created Chrome extensions in the past may be familiar with Manifest V2 methods on the [Tabs API][tabs-api] like [`chrome.tabs.executeScript`][tabs-executescript] and [`chrome.tabs.insertCSS`][tabs-insertcss].
 These methods allow extensions to inject scripts and stylesheets into pages, respectively.
 In Manifest V3, these capabilities have moved to `chrome.scripting` and we plan to expand this API with some new capabilities in the future.

 ## Why create a new API?